10 Thailand Festivals You Won’t Want to Miss

 This festival lasts for more than a week and is worth the visit on any of the days that it’s running.

-It’s held at a popular temple where an enormous red cloth is sewn and hung ceremoniously.
+It’s held at a popular temple where an enormous red cloth is sewn and ceremoniously hung.

 Stalls and booths are set up across town and streets are closed to traffic because they are so crowded and busy.
-Traditional food and drinks are served and there are games to be played.
+Traditional food and drinks are served and games are played.